mrtnetwork/On_chain/README.md

     /// Convert the Tron address to a hexadecimal format. final String hexTronAddress = tronAddress.toString(false);
     ```

+ ### Transaction

   - Ethreum transaction

+    Check out all the examples at the provided [link](https://github.com/mrtnetwork/On_chain/tree/main/lib/ethereum/transaction).

     ```
     /// Connect to the WebSocket service